salentije0510/simple-api/Readme.md

 Hello there! 👋

-The intention of this little api server is **creating, reading, updating and deleting colors**.
-Most of it is missing still.
-Show us your coding style and how well and proper you can engineer solutions for even simple problems.
+The goal of this task is to create a simple RESTful API for **CRUD (creating, reading, updating and deleting)** operations on the Color entity.
+This project already contains VCS and minimal skeleton for the implementation.
+Develop on top of the existing boilerplate and history.
+The idea is to show us your coding style and how well and proper you can engineer solutions, even for simple problems.
 Do it as well as you would expect for a code review by yourself.
 Don't spend too much time though – _perfect is the enemy of good_ after all.

 ## Installation, Test & Execution